guyroutledge/atozcss/_posts/2014-06-16-css-keyframe-animations.md

 * `animation-duration` specified the time the animation lasts
 * `animation-delay` specifies any delay before the animation starts
 * `animation-iteration-count` specifies the number of times to repeat
-* `animation-direction` animations can play forwards (normal), in reverse or alternate back and forth
+* `animation-direction` specifies the direction; animations can play forwards (normal), in reverse or alternate back and forth
 * `animation-play-state` allows the animation to be paused and resumed
 * `animation-timing-function` determines an acceleration curve of how the animation plays between keyframes
 * `animation-fill-mode` determines how styles are applied before and after the animation